 Feeding raw vegetables is one thing, but a complete raw food diet is quite another.

-Are you up for the challenge that a raw food diet requires?
-Often times getting a high-quality dog food is the most sensible choice.
+Are you really up for the challenge of a raw food diet?

 The BARF Diet Plan

-With the Biologically Appropriate Raw Food plan you’ll be incorporating various raw meats and evaluating the results.
-It involves preparing uncooked muscle and organs as well.
+With the Biologically Appropriate Raw Food (BARF) plan you’ll be incorporating various raw meats and evaluating the results.

 The Prey Model Plan